okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authorization-servers/index.md

 ##### Response example

-Returns a list of [Policy Rules](#rule-object) defined in the specified Custom Authorization Server and Policy
+Returns a list of [Policy Rules](#rule-object) that are defined in the specified Custom Authorization Server and Policy

 #### Get a Policy Rule